Thank you for trying AMP!

 You got lucky!
 We have no ad to show to you!

-The Bexar County TX Adult Detention Center is a medium-security detention center located at 200 N Comal St San Antonio, TX that is operated locally by the Bexar County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
+The Bexar Co Jail is a detention center located at 200 N Comal St San Antonio, TX which is operated locally by the Bexar County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
 Most of the sentenced inmates are here for less than two years.
-Bexar County accepts inmates from surrounding towns, municipalities, the US Marshal's Service and the San Antonio Police Department who do not have their own long-term lock-up.
+Bexar County accepts inmates from surrounding towns, San Antonio Police Department, and the US Marshal's Service.

 The mission of the Bexar County Adult Detention Center is to deliver detention services and operations necessary for the protection of society, provide a safe environment to the staff working in the building, and maintain the proper well-being of incarcerated persons.